divvungiellatekno/course-HU-2023/slides.md

 <v-clicks>

-* Formalism developed by Kimmo Koskenniemi in the early 80's to describe phonological processes
+* Formalism developed by Dr Kimmo Koskenniemi in the early 80's to describe phonological processes
 * resembles quite closely generative rewrite rules of the form:
    ```
    A -> B / C _ D